Charles M. Braga Jr. Memorial Bridge: Recent history

 As the Braga Bridge approached its 25th anniversary in 1989, the Massachusetts Department of Public Works (MassDPW) undertook a comprehensive two-year rehabilitation of the span and approaches.
 The project included the replacement of the existing deck with a new lightweight deck overlaid with bituminous concrete.
 Construction crews repaired and repainted structural steel along the length of the mile-long span, a new concrete Jersey barrier was built in the center median, and "suicide fences" were built along the span.

 In 2003, the Massachusetts Highway Department began what was to be a three-year, $9 million rehabilitation of the Braga Bridge.
 The new top concrete layer of roadway was given a latex additive that resists water seepage to reduce cracking.
-Originally scheduled for completion in 2005, the end of the project was first re-scheduled for 2006 because of delays associated with the nearby Government Center project along I-195 in Fall River.
+Originally scheduled for completion in 2005, the end of the project was first rescheduled for 2006 because of delays associated with the nearby Government Center project along I-195 in Fall River.

 In the late summer of 2009, a vote was held for the public to decide on a new color for the bridge.
 Over 7,000 votes were cast, with voters choosing a dark blue color over lime green (the original color), light blue, and silver.
 The work began on the new paint job April 11, 2010, and was originally scheduled for completion in June 2011.
 The estimated cost for the project at one time was $13.3 million.
 Construction work has expanded and continued into 2015 as part of the overall $197-million Route 79/Braga Bridge Improvement Project.
 Construction-related detours and delays were expected through at least the summer of 2016.
 In October 2016, all lanes of the bridge were open for travel and construction was finished.